joeylife94/asgard/README.md

 - GPU passthrough for containerized AI workloads (NVIDIA Docker runtime)
 - Network tuning for low-latency inter-service communication (2.5GbE, jumbo frames)

+## ❓ FAQ

+### Technical Questions

+**Q: Why not use Spring AI instead of Python for ML workloads?**

+A: Spring AI is excellent for simple use cases, but for production-grade ML pipelines requiring custom model fine-tuning, quantization, and direct PyTorch/Transformers ecosystem access, Python is irreplaceable.
+Our architecture allows each language to excel at what it does best.

+**Q: Why Kafka instead of RabbitMQ?**

+A: Kafka provides event sourcing, replay capability, and horizontal scalability that RabbitMQ cannot match.
+For GDPR compliance, we need immutable audit trails ("right to explanation").
+Kafka's log-based architecture makes this trivial.

+**Q: How do you handle GPU resource contention between multiple AI requests?**

+A: Bifrost implements a worker pool pattern with request queuing.
+Each worker gets exclusive GPU access during inference.
+We use `asyncio` for concurrency at the Python level and CUDA streams for GPU-level parallelism when batching is possible.

+**Q: What's your disaster recovery strategy?**

+A: Kafka acts as our event store with configurable retention (7 days default).
+All AI analysis requests can be replayed.
+PostgreSQL has daily backups with point-in-time recovery.
+For edge deployments, we sync critical data to cloud storage every 4 hours.

+### Architecture Questions

+**Q: Can this scale beyond a single edge node?**

+A: Absolutely.
+The architecture is Kubernetes-native.
+For multi-node deployments:
+- Add more Heimdall replicas behind a load balancer
+- Scale Bifrost workers horizontally (each gets a Kafka partition)
+- Use distributed Redis (Redis Cluster) and PostgreSQL (Patroni) for HA

+**Q: How do you ensure GDPR compliance?**

+A: Three layers:
+1. **Data Classification**: Privacy-sensitive data never leaves DongPT Lab (Track A)
+2. **Encryption**: TLS 1.3 for all inter-service communication, AES-256 for data at rest
+3. **Audit Trail**: Kafka logs + distributed tracing provide full request lineage

+**Q: What about vendor lock-in?**

+A: Zero lock-in.
+Every component is open-source or replaceable:
+- Swap Llama for Mistral (same vLLM interface)
+- Replace OpenAI with Anthropic/Gemini (unified LangChain abstraction)
+- Migrate Kafka → Pulsar, Redis → KeyDB, PostgreSQL → CockroachDB

 ## 📄 License

 See individual module LICENSE files.